avasdao/nexajs/packages/Zkp/examples/README.md

-# NexaJS Zero-knowledge Proof Examples
+# NEXA.js Zero-knowledge Proof Examples

 A complete guide to ALL the Zero-knowledge Proof commands available from the protocol.